 Older Than They Think: Much of the music and songs were heavily borrowed from Tchaikovsky's music for the ballet of the same name.
 For instance, "Once Upon a Dream", the movie's most notable song?
 Boom.
 In some parts, it's actually taken a step further: some parts of the movie's incidental music actually use movements from Tchaikovsky's original ballet with slight reorchestrations in some places!
 One of the most prominent examples is the use of Puss in Boots and the White Cat as the music with which Aurora pricks her finger.

-Vindicated by History: This film did not recoup its budget (in spite of grossing well enough to come second in the box office during its opening) and, at best, garnered mixed results from critics.
+This film did not recoup its budget (in spite of grossing well enough to come second in the box office during its opening) and, at best, garnered mixed results from critics, who praised the visuals but criticized for feeling too similar and/or inferior to Snow White and Cinderella.
 Its failings were a crushing disappointment to Walt Disney himself and nearly killed off the studio's production of animated feature films.
 Although the process used to make it helped lower the costs of future animated movies and keep it going, no fairy tales would come out of the studio until The Renaissance Age of Animation hit with The Little Mermaid.
 Nowadays, however, the film is considered a classic that proved that the studio was able to make a genuinely dark fairy tale and helped to give the canon one of its greatest villains.